Created by Tina Yalen and Michael Magathan

-- Start by explaining the upcoming main activity briefly to your students and pass out the “Applications” sheets (see handout on the top right of the page) to them two days before the activity takes place.
-This will allow you and the students time to select what roles they will have.
+- You will want to explain the upcoming main activity simulation briefly to your students and pass out the “Applications” sheets to them two days before the simulation takes place.
+This will allow you and the students time to select what roles they will play in the simulation.

-- Ask students what they know about unions and write their answers on the board, a Google doc or LMS system.
+- Ask students what they know about unions and write their answers on the whiteboards or through the LMS.
 Many may know nothing about unions, so you may need to prompt them to think of any union-related historical events they may have learned about.

 - Provide students with this definition: an organized association of workers formed to protect and further their rights and interests; a labor union.

-- Start with this short NewsHour article on the history of Labor Day or watch the short video clips that give a brief background on unions and the holiday Labor Day:
+- Watch the short video clips that give a brief background on unions and the holiday Labor Day:

 - Pass out, email or upload the student handout “Unions Play a Surprising Role in Your Everyday Life.”
 Have students read and watch the video together which provides examples of how the union plays a role in some everyday topics.